awsdocs/aws-iot-docs/developerguide/sns-rule-action.md

 The SNS \(`sns`\) action sends the data from an MQTT message as an Amazon Simple Notification Service \(Amazon SNS\) push notification\.

 You can follow a tutorial that shows you how to create and test a rule with an SNS action\.
-For more information, see [Creating an Amazon SNS rule](iot-sns-rule.md)\.
+For more information, see [Send an Amazon SNS notification](iot-sns-rule.md)\.

 ## Requirements<a name="sns-rule-action-requirements"></a>